Colobus: Behaviour and ecology

 Colobus habitats include primary and secondary forests, riverine forests, and wooded grasslands; they are found more in higher-density logged forests than in other primary forests.
 Their ruminant-like digestive systems have enabled them to occupy niches that are inaccessible to other primates: they are herbivorous, eating leaves, fruit, flowers, lichen, herbaceous vegetation and bark.
-Colobuses are important for seed dispersal through their sloppy eating habits, as well as through their digestive systems.
+Colobus species are important for seed dispersal through their sloppy eating habits, as well as through their digestive systems.

 Leaf toughness influences colobus foraging efficiency.
 Tougher leaves correlate negatively with ingestion rate (g/min) as they are costly in terms of mastication, but positively with investment (chews/g).
 Individuals spend approximately 150 minutes actively feeding each day.
 In a montane habitat colobus are known to utilise lichen as a fallback food during periods of low food availability.

 Social patterns and morphology

-Colobuses live in territorial groups that vary in both size (3-15 individuals) and structure.
+Colobus species live in territorial groups that vary in both size (3–15 individuals) and structure.
 It was originally believed that the structure of these groups consisted of one male and about 8 female members.
 However, more recent observations have shown variation in structure and the number of males within groups, with one species forming multi-male, multifemale groups in a multilevel society, and in some populations supergroups form exceeding 500 individuals.
 There appears to be a dominant male, whilst there is no clear dominance among female members.
 Relationships among females are considered to be resident-egalitarian, as there is low competition and aggression between them within their own groups.
 Juveniles are treated as a lower-rank (in regards to authority) than subadults and likewise when comparing subadults to adults.
 Colobuses do not display any type of seasonal breeding patterns.

-As suggested by their name, adult colobi have black fur with white features.
+As suggested by their common names, adult Colobus have black fur with white features.
 White fur surrounds their facial region and a "U" shape of long white fur runs along the sides of their body.
-Newborn colobi are completely white with a pink face.
+Newborn Colobus are completely white with a pink face.
 Cases of allomothering, whereby members of the troop other than the infant's biological mother care for it, are documented.
 Allomothering is believed to increase inclusive fitness or maternal practice for the benefit of future offspring.